 Barnesville Hospital is very proud to have a high-quality Diagnostic Imaging department on our team.
 The department’s stated mission is to “Strive to utilize knowledge and skill to provide safe and controlled radiation exposures and to image appropriate studies with clinical efficiency and cost-effective examinations, generating optimal patient care to our customers and the community.”
-We believe that this mission has been met and we will strive to continue to meet or exceed this goal in the future as well.

 Computerized Axial Tomography

-Magnetic Resonance Imaging
+Magnetic Resonance Imaging (MRI)